Denis Gurdzhi

-Denis Gurdzhi (born 25 January 2003) is a German figure skater.
+Denis Gurdzhi (born 25 January 2003) is a retired German figure skater.
 He is the 2021 German national champion and competed in the final segment at the 2020 World Junior Championships.

 Personal life

 Gurdzhi was born on 25 January 2003 in Cologne.
 He has an older sister by eight years, Juliana, who represented Germany internationally in pairs.
 Gurdzhi's parents are from Russia.
 In 2019, he lost one finger during an accident in which he fell on the street.